Prospective Doctoral Students

 Professional Doctorate

-The professorial doctorate is designed to produce professionals who are competent and confident in using their skills to tackle emergent problems in their professional practice, and to develop practice to meet the demands of the 21st century.
+The Professorial Doctorate is designed to produce professionals who are competent and confident in using their skills to tackle emergent problems in their professional practice, and to develop practice to meet the demands of the 21st century.
 You will be creating, conceiving, developing and undertaking doctoral projects that require a strong emphasis on individually determined learning and self directed study.
 The focus of the learning is on collaborative enquiry, shared learning, individual learning, individual exploration and mutual challenge and support where you and your supervisors relate as professional equals.
 Emphasis is placed on facilitated learning to enable you to develop detailed, analytical leading edge and lateral ways of thinking that enhance your critical insights into professional and work-based issues.

-This qualification is for those who normally already have Master's level qualifications and two or more years expertise in a professional field, and want to conduct doctoral level study related to their professional area whilst working.
+This qualification is for those who normally already have Masters level qualifications and two or more years expertise in a professional field, and want to conduct doctoral level study related to their professional area whilst working.
 The research is usually carried out at the place of employment.

 Structurally, the Professional Doctorate is a modular credit accumulation programme.
 The general structure of the QMU professional doctorate is to complete four stages or modules as detailed below: